A single framework for services for complex needs

 - versatile and flexible, adaptable to specific services and contexts

-- practical in the detail, to make it useful to specific services in their own development
+- practical, to drill down into the detail, to make it useful to specific services in their own development

-- scaleable, to work at any level from a soup kitchen to the board of a larger organisation
+- scaleable, to work at any level from a soup kitchen to the board of a larger organisation, or a local commissioning group

 This was a lot to ask.
 But the advantage of a single framework would be that by focussing on the underlying issues :

-- it may help services and other supports to see through the more immediate and superficial concerns, and give them more freedom to consider wider issues, and respond with greater flexibility
+- it may help services and other supports to see through and beyond their more immediate and superficial concerns, and give them more freedom to consider wider issues, and respond with greater flexibility

 - it should allow more services and support programmes to understand and recognise the work of others, to find what they have in common and find ways to work together, even where they themselves might have a different focus, measures, or accountability.

-This, it is hoped, may help to prevent so many from falling 'between two stools', or through the holes in the safety nets that any society of community provides. .
+This, it is hoped, may help to prevent so many with the more complex needs from falling 'between two stools', and through the holes in the safety nets that any society or community provides.

-- We call this person 'the PIE lead'; and there is advice particularly for PIE leads HERE and in Robin Johnsons book, 'PIEs from the ground up': HERE
+(NB: There is advice particularly for PIE leads HERE and in Robin Johnson's book, 'PIEs from the ground up, service design for complex needs': HERE)

 For the moment at least, the PIEs 2.0 framework remains our best attempt to get to the essential features, however general or abstract; and it is designed to then allow services to customise from the general to the specific.
 However, there is still work to be done.

-For those who might like to get actively involved, see for example " PIE 1,2 - & 3?"
-(HERE): and/or the Forums pages (HERE); and/or browse for background through some of the other suggested links and papers, in the second column here.
+For those who might like to get actively involved, see for example " PIE 1, 2 - & 3?"
+(HERE): and/or the related Forums pages (HERE); and/or browse for background through some of the other suggested links and papers, in the second/side column here.

 Further background reading/listening/viewing